 - Buses will drop off one at time to allow for social distancing and the drivers will work with students when they embark and disembark the bus to follow social distancing protocols

-- Students will be seated one per seat and sit next to the window unless there are students from the same household
+- Students will be seated one per seat if possible.
+Students from the same household will be seated together.

 - AM pick-up – first student on the bus in the morning sits in the last seat and then as students get picked up, they will fill in from the back to front so as to minimize close contact.

 - PM drop-off – students will be assigned seats from back to front.
 The last row will be for the last drop-off.